 “In a world deluged by irrelevant information, clarity is power.” – Yuval Noah Harari

-“It takes courage to say yes to rest and play, in a culture where exhaustion is seen as a symbol status.” – Brene Brown
+- “It takes courage to say yes to rest and play, in a culture where exhaustion is seen as a symbol of status.” – Brene Brown

 “I will breathe.
 I will think of solutions.
 I will not let my worry control me.
 I will not let my stress level break me.” – Shayne McClendon